 On a practical level, Pogi’s Grooming Wipes are big, thick and sturdy; they won’t tear easily even with large dogs with coarse coats.
 I also recommend them for a dog’s bum and paws after a dirty walk, but I would avoid the eyes just to be on the safe side.

 4. Paw Choice Waterless Dry Dog Shampoo

 — Best Dry Dog Shampoo

 The main upside of using a quality dry shampoo for dogs is that it will remove the variety of bacteria that are causing the bad odors, instead of masking them.
 It is stronger than a deodorant but also requires more effort to apply it evenly all over the coat.
-Results should be better but because it is a stronger option, you do not want to use a dry shampoo too often.
+Results should be better but because it is a stronger option, you do not want to use dry shampoo too often.

 Used as a great replacement for water baths, this waterless dry dog shampoo is made in the United States using no harsh detergents or chemicals.
-Instead, it favors a safe and mild coconut-derived formula to work even on sensitive skins.
+Instead, it favors a safe and mild coconut-derived formula to work even on sensitive skin.
 Plus, it smells lovely!

 5. Gerrard Larriett Aromatherapy Freshening & Shining Spray

 Aromatherapy is the science helping humans and pets alike in their daily lives using scents.
 However, it’s not just about what smells good to the dog’s nose, but instead what essential oils and scents trigger what behaviors in dogs.
 Some smells are soothing dogs, others are exiting dogs, and some aromas will repel parasites and bugs from your dog’s coat.